De Anza College's Programs Serving

 - specialized instruction

-De Anza staff collaborate with the HOPE supported employment department.
-De Anza staff play an important role in providing
+De Anza College staff collaborate with the HOPE supported employment department and plays an important role in preparing students for community based jobs.

 Find Out More!